Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Review of entanglement wedge

-For the $CFT$s dual to bulk static $AdS$ configurations, the authors in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} motivated by results from quantum error-correcting codes, proposed that the holographic entanglement negativity for $CFT_d$s dual to bulk static $AdS_{d+1}$ geometries, could be obtained from the area of the backreacted minimal entanglement wedge cross section (EWCS) for spherical entangling surfaces.
-Note that the EWCS was also shown to be related to the holographic entanglement of purification (EoP)\cite{Takayanagi:2017knl,Nguyen:2017yqw}.
-For spherical entangling surfaces the holographic entanglement negativity for the dual $CFT_d$s could be expressed be expressed in terms of the backreacted bulk minimal entanglement wedge cross section as follows \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}

-Here $\mathcal{X}_d$ is a constant which arises from the backreaction of the bulk cosmic brane for the conical defect in the replica limit ($n\to \frac{1}{2}$) \cite {Dong:2016fnf} and is dependent on the dimension of the bulk space time.
-For the pure vacuum state in a $CFT_d$ this constant could be determined in \cite{Hung:2011nu,Rangamani:2014ywa} as

-In the context of $AdS_3/CFT_2$ scenario for static bulk geometries, this quantity is given as $\mathcal{X}_2=3/2$ which may also be verified through explicit replica technique calculations from the $CFT_{1+1}$ \cite {Calabrese:2012ew,Calabrese:2012nk}.

-It is interesting to note that there is an earlier proposal for holographic entanglement negativity \cite{Chaturvedi:2016rcn,Chaturvedi:2016opa,Malvimat:2017yaj,Jain:2017sct,Jain:2017uhe,Malvimat:2018txq,Malvimat:2018ood} in the literature which involves specific algebraic sums of the areas of co dimension two bulk extremal surfaces (RT/HRT) homologous to combinations of subsystems in the dual $CFT_d$.
-For the $AdS_3/CFT_2$ scenario where the extremal areas are lengths of extremal curves given by geodesics homologous to intervals in the dual $CFT_{1+1}$, the above proposal has exactly reproduced the corresponding replica technique results for the entanglement negativity in the large central charge limit.

-We now proceed to briefly review the computation of the minimal entanglement wedge cross section in the $AdS_3/CFT_2$ scenario and utilize this to obtain the holographic entanglement negativity for bipartite pure and mixed states in $CFT_{1+1}$s dual to static bulk geometries as described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}.
-In this context we consider the zero temperature mixed state configuration described by the subsystems $A$ and $B$ for the $CFT_{1+1}$ vacuum which are characterized by disjoint spatial intervals $A=[a_1,a_2]$ and $B=[b_1,b_2]$ having lengths $l_1$ and $l_2$ respectively separated by a distance $l_s$.
+We now proceed to briefly review the computation of the minimal entanglement wedge cross section for various configurations in the $AdS_3/CFT_2$ scenario.
+In this context, we consider the zero temperature mixed state configuration described by the subsystems $A$ and $B$ for the $CFT_{1+1}$ vacuum which are characterized by disjoint spatial intervals $A=[a_1,a_2]$ and $B=[b_1,b_2]$ having lengths $l_1$ and $l_2$ respectively separated by a distance $l_s$.
 The bulk dual for this case is a pure $AdS_3$ space time in Poincar\'e coordinates whose metric (with $AdS$ radius $R=1$) at a constant time slice given by the metric

 Note that when the mutual information ${\cal I}(A:B)\equiv [S(A)+S(B)-S(A\cup B) ]>0$, the entanglement wedge remains connected otherwise it is disconnected.
 The minimal entanglement wedge cross section\footnote{Note that it can be written in a different form \cite{Kudler-Flam:2018qjo,Kudler-Flam:2019wtv}.